Avengers Mansion

 Avengers Mansion is a fictional building appearing in American comic books published by Marvel Comics.
 It has traditionally been the base of the Avengers.
 The enormous, city block-sized building is located at 890 Fifth Avenue, Manhattan, New York City.

 Creative origin

 Avengers Mansion's address is 890 Fifth Avenue in the borough of Manhattan in New York City.
 According to Stan Lee, who co-created the Avengers:

 Lee later recounted, "I can't tell you how many fan letters I would receive from kids saying, 'We came to New York and we were looking for the Stark mansion and couldn't find it.
 What address is it?' [laughs] So that made me feel good.
 I felt we had accomplished our objective.
 We had made it seem realistic."
 In real life, 890 Fifth Avenue is 1 East 70th Street, the location of the Henry Clay Frick House, which houses the Frick Collection.
-The building is, like Avengers Mansion, a city block-sized mansion.
+The Frick House also occupies the width of a full city block.